shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Oh, they’re out doing something or other.”
 She set the table down.
 “What do you think of the new arrangement?”

 The bunkbeds, which had previously occupied opposite walls of the room, were now end-to-end on the far wall.
-The table was set along the wall where Wryonin’s and Lemilay’s bunk was, and the shadow of Ersie’s and Muddy’s bunk haunted the now bare wall.
+The table was set along the wall where Wryonin’s and Lemilay’s bunk used to be, and the shadow of Ersie’s and Muddy’s bunk haunted the now bare wall.

 “Feels more spacious in here.”
 She tossed the boots into her bunk and climbed up.
 She sniffed the wall. “*This* wall is wood.
 I never noticed that before.”